Pandora: Documentation en: PandoraFMS Engineering

 - ip_target: Destination address in network modules, plugin and WMI.

-- flag: Flag of forced execution.
-If is at 1 the module will be executed though it would be not entitled by interval.
+- flag: Forced execution flag.
+If is at 1, the module will be executed although it has no right by interval.

-- id_modulo: Identifier for modules that could not been recognized by its id_tipo_módulo.
+- id_modulo: Identifier for modules that could not been recognized by its id_module_type.
 6 for WMI modules, 7 for WEB modules.